sp-hash/TeamBlackMiner/FAQ.md

 ## What is the best pools for this miner ?

-Since, TBM can produce 1-2 % stales with high intensity (--xintensity), pools that reward stale shares is the best for this miner.
+Since, TBM can produce more than 1-2 % stales with high intensity (--xintensity), pools that reward stale shares is the best for this miner.

 Also a high difficulty pool port is recomended with a high intensity setting.